- As low as $233/Night

 - Approximately 1030 square feet

-Freshly refreshed and attractively furnished mid-century bungalow in the Pigeon Point neighborhood of Beaufort, SC.
+Recently modernized and handsomely furnished mid-century bungalow in the Pigeon Point neighborhood of Beaufort, SC.
 3BR, 2BA.
-Two blocks from a modest neighborhood riverfront park (Cuthbert Park), ten blocks from the neighborhood boat landing and one mile from downtown Beaufort, our handsome bungalow is set back off the road and surrounded by flowering trees and bushes.
+Two blocks from a modest neighborhood riverfront park (Cuthbert Park), ten blocks from the neighborhood boat landing and one mile from downtown Beaufort, our pretty bungalow is set back off the road and surrounded by flowering trees and bushes.
 You will find everything you need for a peaceful and peaceful visit to the lowcountry.
-You are invited to relax on the generous front porch, prepare local seafood in our well appointed kitchen, BBQ on the shaded rear deck, or gather around the fire pit while you appreciate the sounds and sights of our coastal heaven.
+You are invited to relax on the generous front porch, prepare local seafood in our well appointed kitchen, Bar-B-Que on the shaded rear deck, or gather around the fire pit while you appreciate the sounds and sights of our coastal heaven.

 Our bungalow features many one-of-a-kind, handcrafted furnishings, original and limited edition artworks, and fine architectural details.